 Believe it or not, home office interior design can be one of the trickiest areas for a homeowner to get right.
-First, you’ll want to make sure the space so that it functions well, and this requires a keen eye for detail and a thorough understanding of workflow and ergonomics.
-You’ll also want to make sure the room ties in with the rest of your decor, especially if it’s visible from the main areas of the home.
+First, you’ll want to make sure the space is arranged so that it functions well, and this requires a keen eye for detail and a thorough understanding of workflow and ergonomics.
+You’ll also want to make sure the room ties in aesthetically with the rest of your decor, especially if it’s visible from the main areas of the home.
 A professional interior designer will ensure function and form are followed to deliver exactly what you desire.

 To get started with planning, consider these components of a well-designed home office:

 One of the joys of working at home — whether you are a full-time freelancer or just have a flex day or two each month — is that you get to create a space that is all about you.
 You can “just say no” to boring institutional furniture and lighting and instead focus on the things that give you energy and joy.
 This means the freedom to fill some space on your bookshelves with your favorite collectibles or painting the walls any color you like.
 Choose a palette and theme that energizes you and excites you as you start your day.
 Purchase that awesome desk that exudes your personality and taste.
 Create motivational vignettes with accessories or artwork.
 The options are endless!

 Your study or home office should, above all else, be designed to support your work objectives.
 Chose furniture and other components designed to allow you to do everything your job requires.
 This could include a traditional chair and desk or a large table to use as a drafting board or design center.
 It could mean a standing desk or an option to sit/stand, depending on your mood.
 Depending on what you need to store, you may need more drawers and cabinets; or the thought of open storage may mentally declutter your mind.
 Take an inventory of your work needs and draw up a wish list of items you need to work at your best — then hire a designer to help you think outside the box on additional components and professionally layout the space to accommodate everything.
 Looks and function go hand in hand on this one!